alltheseas/Page-a-Day/README.md

 1) Author can reach new readers, and readers can discover a new author
 2) Authors and readers, or readers and readers can now interact closer to real time when reading pages of a book
 3) Saifedean mentioned that we he uploaded the PDF copy of his seminal book The Bitcoin Standard to free book websites book sales went up.
 Page-a-Day hypothesis is that author book sales will increase if nostr is used as a new demand generation channel!
+4) Readers can zap, and send sats to the author as often as they read notes containing pages from the author's book!

 ## Page-a-Day needs a dev!
 As a product person I can provide user stories, product specs, and mock-ups.
 Page-a-day requires a dev to build!
 Ping me on nostr npub1zafcms4xya5ap9zr7xxr0jlrtrattwlesytn2s42030lzu0dwlzqpd26k5.